JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 ***

 The second floor was pretty chill.
-Kind of like the scene on the first floor but with more seating and better lighting.
+Kind of like the scene on the first floor but with more seating, better lighting and a wee bit less bullshit.

-That said, while there was a huge room with a lot of open space, there wasn’t a lot of room to sit.
-So Rob and I sat out in a hallway near the bathroom.
+That said, while there was a huge room with a lot of open space, there wasn’t a lot of room to actually sit.
+So Rob and I sat out on a bench in the hallway near the bathroom.

-He was a quiet drunk for the most part, but did blurt out “She’s got a nice tushy!” when some woman with a nice ass walked by us to wait in line to get to the bathroom.
+Rob was generally a quiet drunk for the most part, but did unexpecedly blurt out “She’s got a nice tushy!” when some woman with a genuinely nice ass walked by us to wait in line to get to the bathroom.
 “Yup!”
 I said in agreement.

-After a while, I felt the need to not be near Rob, so I stood up and headed to the main room on the 2nd floor.
+After a while, I felt the need to not be near Rob, so I stood up and headed back into the main room on the second floor.

 As I walked in I spotted Todd again, standing around and endlessly yammering about how great DJ WhoGivesAShit was.
-I walked over and said hi, and he immediately dragged me into the conversation, “Wasn’t DJ WhoCares great?” he asked me to which I nodded and shrugged and that was that.
+I walked over said “Hi!” and he immediately dragged me into the conversation.
+“Wasn’t DJ WhoCares great?” he asked me to which I nodded and shrugged and said “Yeah…” and then left that as that.

 “Cool,” the person he was talking to said and then followed up by saying, “Hey!
 There’s Anne!”

 I had no idea who this “Anne” was but turned around and saw Anne herself.
-She looked like an indie/punk/D.I.Y. version of Velma from *Scooby Doo*.
+She looked like an indie/punk/D.I.Y. version of Velma from *Scooby Doo*—or Enid from *Ghost World*—which easilly describes about 70% of the indie/punk/D.I.Y. ladies out there.

-She walked over and said “Hey!” to us all.
-But was a bit stiff.
-I soon found out she was a zinester; meaning she put out a zine.
-And in this case the zine was called something like “Baby Food” so her hipster name was “Baby Food Anne.”
+She walked over and said “Hey!” to us all but was noticably a bit stiff.
+I soon found out she was a local zinester; meaning she put out a zine.
+And in this case the zine was called something like “Baby Food” so her zine hipster name was “Baby Food Anne.”

 We chatted for a bit and then I noticed something magical: Two people had gotten up from two chairs.
 So I went in sat down in one of them.

 The chairs were simple, old school living room chairs.
-Kinda like what Archie and Edith sat in on *All in the Family*.
+Kinda like the ones that Archie and Edith sat in on *All in the Family*.
 Todd didn’t sit down, but Rob—who somehow wandered into the room—did and we had an odd mumbling conversation.

 I mainly nodded at him and laughed a bit, but had no clue what his mumbling drunk mouth was talking about.
+Better just go along with a rambling drunks conversation than not, right?

 As time passed, I turned around and saw Anne standing there… But she was acting weird.
 She was clearly still conscious but was catatonic and staring out into nowhere.